Jakobraun/NPSPassXpire/README.md

 # Password Expiration Report

 A portable Windows PowerShell application that queries Microsoft Graph for staff accounts whose passwords are expected to expire soon.
 It produces a seven-day CSV report and groups email addresses for one-, three-, and seven-day notifications.
+This is designed to work at Norfolk Public Schools where a password expiration policy of 180 days is still in place in 2026 for staff accounts.

 ## Requirements

 - Windows with Windows PowerShell 5.1 and WPF
 - A Microsoft Entra ID account permitted to read users through Microsoft Graph
 - Access to PowerShell Gallery on the first run
-- Microsoft Edge or Google Chrome for the automatic private device-login window; another browser can be used manually
+- Microsoft Edge or Google Chrome for the automatic private device-login window

 The first run installs `Microsoft.Graph.Authentication` and `Microsoft.Graph.Users` for the current Windows user.